junglok/tem-docs/docs/guide.rst

   $> qstat
   or
   $> qstat -a

+  ### qstat with -ns option lists all jobs with showing the assigned nodes for each job:
+  $> qstat -ns

   ### To list all the jobs belonging to a particular user:
   $> qstat -u tem_user